 When you set up a landing page, it is important that it has the same look and feel as the ad.
-If the design of your landing page differs too much from your ad, there will be a break and your users will no longer be sure that it is the same provider.
-So use the same graphics and wording as in the ad to guarantee a seamless transition and link back to the last point of contact.
+Because if the design of your landing page differs too much from your ad, there will be a break and your users won't be sure if it's the same provider at all.
+So use the same graphics and wording as in the ad to ensure a seamless transition and link back to the last point of contact.

 Clear CTA: Incentives for more conversions

-Even if your product or service is really good, you should first make your users a non-binding offer and create incentives - especially if your product or service is in the higher price segment.
-Because as before: People who visit your website do not know your product and your company.
+Even if your product or service is really good, you should first make a non-binding offer to your users and create incentives - especially if your product or service is in the higher price segment.
+Because as before: People who visit your website don't know your product and your company.
 Allow your target group to get to know you and your offer first and communicate your call to action repeatedly and clearly on the landing page.